apace100/origins-docs/docs/types/meta_condition_types/constant.md

 [Meta Condition Type](../meta_condition_types.md)

-Provides a constnant state where it's either true or false.
+Provides a constant state where it's either true or false.
 Mainly added as a backup case in case a condition is required in some power/action/condition types.

 Type ID: `origins:constant`